toasterlovin/euler-54/README.md

 5C AD 5D AC 9C 7C 5H 8D TD KS
 ```

-Additionally, euler_poker does not do any validation to ensure that every card
+Additionally, euler_poker does not validate that hands are valid.
+Per the
-and hand are valid.
-Per the instructions:
+instructions:

 > You can assume that all hands are valid (no invalid characters or repeated
 > cards), each player's hand is in no specific order, and in each hand there is